 What is certain, however, is that we have entered unprecedented times.
 As always, we recommend that employers avoid premature layoffs or terminations without first seeking legal advice and understanding the consequences of those decisions.

 This publication is intended only to provide general information.
 It should not be relied on as legal advice.
-For specific legal advice, please contact: Leslie Dizgun, Allyson Fischer, Lorne Honickman, Justin Anisman, or William McLennan.
+For specific legal advice, please contact: Leslie Dizgun, Allyson Fischer, Lorne Honickman, or Justin Anisman.

 1 2015 ONSC 5485